jonhattan/ddev-backstopjs/README.md

 ### Configuration

-By default, the backstop tests are expected in $DDEV_APPDIR/tests/backstop.
+By default, the backstop tests are expected in $DDEV_APPDIR/tests/backstopjs/<environemnt_folder>.

-Provide your own backstop.js or backstop.json configs there.
+This add-on provide some tests inside "local" environment folder ($DDEV_APPDIR/tests/backstopjs/local).
+This can be taken as a base to add more tests or provide your own backstop.js or backstop.json configs there.

 Hint: have a look at the example from mmunz [backstopjs-config](https://github.com/mmunz/backstopjs-config)